 Tulane has several different housing options, which include co-ed dorms, female-only residence halls, residential colleges and theme-based living arrangements.
-Read about all of the freshmen options below or click here to watch our video dorm tours!
+For more information, please visit Housing & Residence Life's website.

-Tulane's residence halls – which are equipped with study lounges, kitchenettes, laundry facilities, air conditioning, and internet connections – provide a convenient center for student life on campus.
-All first- and second-year students reside on campus unless they are approved to reside at their family’s home in the Greater New Orleans area.
+Tulane's residence halls – equipped with study lounges, kitchenettes, laundry facilities, air conditioning, and internet connections – provide a convenient center for student life on campus.
+All first- and second-year students reside on campus unless they are approved to reside at their immediate family’s home in the Greater New Orleans area.

-- Monroe Hall is coed and home to almost entirely first-year students.
+- Monroe Hall is coed and home to first-year students.

 - Paterson House, also known as the Wellness Community, is a coed dorm that is home to both freshmen and sophomores.
 Paterson offers programming themed around health and fitness.

 - Butler House is a coed dorm for primarily freshmen honors students, and it is where some honors student programming takes place.
 Butler is not exclusive to honors students, however: not all students who live in Butler are in the honors program, and not all honors students live in Butler.

 - Josephine Louise Hall, or JL, is a female-only hall that is home to first-year students, transfer students, and selected returning students.
 Approximately 25% of female freshmen live in JL.

 Did You Know?